rcos/Venue2/README.md

 ## -Removed '10/2' branch from master

+## Last changes from '10/2' are listed below:

-# Did quadruple bypass surgery on the rainbow
+### Did quadruple bypass surgery on the rainbow

 ```
 +Added new variables to control the color of lecture pills in CourseInfo.vue ("Student Sections") on the website